adjkjc/superdev/README.md

 Hacking
 -------

-### Installing h-supervisor-dev in a development environment
+### Installing superdev in a development environment

 #### You will need